 As a company specializing in selling safety glasses and protective eyewear, we’re frequently asked:

 “What is the best method for cleaning the lenses on my safety glasses to avoid scratching the lens?”

 Most safety eyewear manufacturers use polycarbonate lens material, which is excellent for impact protection.
 However, it’s prone to scratching when not cleaned properly.
 In fact, the number one reason for scratched lenses is improper lens cleaning.

 - Gently blow any loose dirt or debris from your lenses.

 - Rinse your lenses under a faucet or use a cleaning spray, such as those found in a lens cleaning station provided by many employers.
 If neither is available, use a lens cleaning towelette or lens cleaning spray to gently wipe both sides of the lens.

-- Wipe your lenses dry with a soft microfiber cloth to remove streaks and cleaning solution residue.
+- Wipe your lenses with a soft microfiber cloth to remove streaks and cleaning solution residue.

-- Include the frames in the cleaning process since dirt and debris often collect on them too.
+- Include the frames in the cleaning process since dirt and debris collect on them too.
 A soft-bristle toothbrush works well for cleaning frames, but be careful not to graze lenses with the bristles.

 - Never use a shirt, shop rag, facial tissue, or paper towel to clean lenses.
-Most of these fabrics, even though they may feel soft to the touch, are infused with abrasive fibers and debris.
-And, these rough fibers can quickly scratch your lenses.
+Even though they may feel soft to the touch, most fabrics are infused with abrasive fibers and debris.
+And these rough fibers can quickly scratch your lenses.
 Mirrored lenses are especially prone to scratches when cleaned this way.

 - Use the inside portion of a microfiber eyewear pouch to clean your lenses.
-The exterior of the bag may have picked up dirt, debris, or other abrasives that may cause scratches.
+The bag’s exterior may have picked up dirt, debris, or other abrasives that may cause scratches.

-- Wash your cleaning cloths and microfiber bags often.
-Keep multiple cloths or pouches on hand, so a clean one is always available for cleaning your glasses.
+- Wash your cleaning cloth and microfiber bag often.
+Keep multiple cloths or pouches on hand so a clean one is always available for cleaning your glasses.

-- Bear in mind that some fluid is essential for the proper cleaning of eyewear.
-Using a dry cloth alone, even if it’s specifically for cleaning glasses, significantly increases the chances of scratching lenses.
+- Bear in mind that some fluid is essential for properly cleaning eyewear.
+Using a dry cloth alone significantly increases the chances of scratching lenses.